 In younger age groups (17-40 years) recurrence rates are high.
 A newly identified principle of non-operative treatment of traumatic shoulder instability is to avoid using a sling6.
 Placing the arm in internal rotation will open up the Bankart lesion and increase recurrence rates4.
 If immobilization is to be considered, then the arm should be placed in external rotation in an external rotation pillow or brace

 (http://www.ori.org.au/bonejoint/shoulder/ssfd.htm) as this will force the Bankart lesion to re-appose to the glenoid neck6.

 The ease and technology for repairing Bankart lesions has advanced significantly.
 The detached labrum can be reattached using suture anchors – that lodge in bone with sutures attached that can be passed through the labrum and capsule to reattach it to the anterior and inferior glenoid margins.
 The procedure can be performed arthroscopically under local anaesthetic as a day case, with minimal morbidity. [ Instability brochure ]

 Multi-Directional Instability : Multidirectional instability is a problem of capsular laxity, and is particularly prevalent in young girls.
-The first line management is a rehabilitation program focussing on scapular control and rotator cuff strengthening.
+The first line management is a rehabilitation program focussing on scapular control.
 The condition does improve with age.
 Sports that involve repetitive overhead activities (eg swimming) are more difficult for athletes with multidirectional instability.
 Surgical techniques to reduce the volume of the shoulder capsule are well established, however, the results are not as successful as those for acute traumatic anterior instability.